-On Monday, February 10, 2020, Pediatric Physicians’ Organization at Children’s (PPOC), a physician group that works with Boston Children’s Hospital, suffered a malware attack that lead to a system outage which stopped its 500+ pediatricians, nurse practitioners, and physician assistants from viewing patient data and scheduling calendars.
+On Monday, February 10, 2020, Pediatric Physicians’ Organization at Children’s (PPOC), a physician group that works with Boston Children’s Hospital, suffered a malware attack that led to a system outage which stopped its 500+ pediatricians, nurse practitioners, and physician assistants from viewing patient data and scheduling appointments.

 PPOC has around 200 servers, 11 of which were affected by the attack.
 IT teams at PPOC and Boston Children’s Hospital worked quickly to limit the malware and the impacted servers have now been quarantined.
 Servers not hit by the attack were shut down as a precautionary step.
 Boston Children’s Hospital released a statement stating that its systems were unaffected by the attack.

-Patients were warned to reschedule non-urgent appointments as health records cannot be seen until such time as the malware is completely deleted and the servers are brought back online.
+Patients were advised to reschedule non-urgent appointments as health records cannot be accessed until such time as the malware is completely deleted and the servers are brought back online.
 Children’s Hospital released a statement on Wednesday saying progress was being made restoring the servers, but it was still unclear how long the recovery process is expected to last.

-Central Kansas Orthopedic Group Impacted in Ransomware Attack
+Central Kansas Orthopedic Group Impacted by Ransomware Attack

 Central Kansas Orthopedic Group (CKOG) in Great Bend, KS experienced a ransomware attack in November 2019 that lead to the encryption of patient records.